Living in Greece as an expat

 Cost of living in Greece

-Living costs in Greece are typically low, though it does vary significantly depending on location.
-The mainland is generally cheaper than the Greek islands when it comes to fuel and certain basic goods.
 The countryside is cheaper than cities, but there is a much smaller range of products and services.
 Athens has a much higher cost of living than other parts of the country, largely due to its appeal as a tourist destination.

 Greece is a safe country with excellent weather and friendly locals – a great place to raise a family.
-Expats who want to stay for the long term might consider enrolling their children in a public school, though Greek is a notoriously tricky language to learn.
-Otherwise, excellent private and international education are available at a premium.
-Greek hospitals and healthcare professionals offer a generally high standard of care, though the presence of some bureaucracy and corruption in public hospitals turns many expats to private healthcare.
+Greek hospitals and healthcare professionals offer a largely high standard of care, though the presence of some bureaucracy and corruption in public hospitals turns many expats to private healthcare.

-Climate in Greece
+Climate and weather in Greece

 In general, Greece's Mediterranean climate has warm summers and mild winters, though the northern parts of the mainland have colder winters and hot, humid summers.
 July and August are the hottest months of the year, and the span of October to February is rainy, interspersed with occasional days of mild winter sun and clear skies.